visual-layer/fastdup/README.md

  </div>

-With a plethora of data visualization/profiling tools available, what sets fastdup apart?
-Here are the top benefits of fastdup:
+What sets fastdup apart from other similar tools:

-+ **Quality**: High-quality analysis to remove duplicates/near-duplicates, anomalies, mislabels, broken images, and poor-quality images.
++ 🎯 **Quality**: High-quality analysis to remove duplicates/near-duplicates, anomalies, mislabels, broken images, and poor-quality images.
-+ **Scale**: Handles 400M images on a single CPU machine.
++ 📊 **Scale**: Handles 400M images on a single CPU machine.
 Enterprise version scales to billions of images.
-+ **Speed**: Highly optimized C++ engine runs efficiently even on low-resource CPU machines.
++ 🚀 **Speed**: Highly optimized C++ engine runs efficiently even on low-resource CPU machines.
-+ **Privacy**: Runs locally or on your cloud infrastructure.
++ 🔒 **Privacy**: Runs locally or on your cloud infrastructure.
 Your data stays where it is.
-+ **Ease of use**: Works on labeled or unlabeled datasets, images, or videos.
++ 😊 **Ease of use**: Works on labeled or unlabeled datasets, images, or videos.
 Get started with just [3 lines of code](#getting-started).